A demonstration that classical gravity does not produce entanglement: Introduction

 \section{Introduction}

-In \cite{huggett2023quantum}, we discussed at length a recent proposed ``GIE'' experiment protocol based on quantum information theory to test whether gravity, construed as a mediator between spatially separated massive quantum systems in the laboratory that are otherwise entirely screened off from each other, is itself quantum.
-Confirmation follows if those otherwise isolated massive quantum systems entangle.
+In \cite{huggett2023quantum}, we historically situated and critically reviewed recent proposals, based on quantum information theory, to produce and observe ``gravitationally induced entanglement'' (GIE) to test whether gravity, construed as a mediator between spatially separated massive quantum systems in the laboratory, is itself quantum \citep{bose2017spin, marletto2017witnessing}.
+These proposals have generated a considerable literature (for extended discussion, see \cite{huggett2023quantum}), as well as active attempts to carry out such an experiment (but see \cite{Aspelmeyer} on the technical difficulties).

+Confirmation of the quantum nature of gravity is argued by proponents to follow the successful execution of such an experiment if the (otherwise isolated) massive quantum systems arranged in spatial superpositions---`gravcats'---become entangled.
 The logic of this confirmation depends on a background claim from quantum information theory:

 \begin{itemize} \item[\textsc{Claim}] Interactions with classical systems, particularly mediators governed by classical gravity, do not produce entanglement between quantum systems. \end{itemize}